Goals and Objectives

 The IEP must include annual goals that aim to improve educational results and functional performance for each child with a disability.
 This includes a meaningful opportunity for the child to meet challenging objectives.
 Each child with a disability must be offered an IEP that is designed to provide access to instructional strategies and curricula aligned to both challenging State academic content standards and ambitious goals, based on the unique circumstances of that child.

-How do I know if my child is going to master their goals this year?
+How do I know if my child is going to master their goals?

 Data is kept and reported to help keep your child on track to meet their goal within the identified timeline.
+Because objectives break the year down into smaller chunks, they allow parents and teachers to see within weeks—not months—if a specific teaching strategy is working or if the IEP needs to be adjusted.
 Read more about this on our Progress Monitoring webpage.